 Slips, trips and falls happen everyday on workplace stairways and all employees can benefit from these great reminders on stairway safety.

 Stairways are a very common walking surface in most workplaces.
 Falls from stairs may lead to serious injuries or even death.
 Employers must take measures in their workplaces to protect employees from slip, trip and fall hazards on any walking/working surface and employees have a responsibility to use stairways correctly, as intended.
-This article is focused on how a stairway should be constructed and the proper use to prevent potential falls.

 OSHA General Industry Standard 1910.28(b)(11)(i) states that the employer must ensure each employee exposed to an unprotected side or edge of a stairway landing that is 4 feet (1.2 m) or more above a lower level is protected by a guardrail or stair rail system.